 Our primary cash needs are for day to day operations, working capital requirements, capital expenditures, primarily for software and equipment, and, following the consummation of this offering, our expected dividend payments.
 In addition, following the consummation of this offering, we will be obligated to make payments under the Tax Receivable Agreement.
 Although the actual timing and amount of any payments that may be made under the Tax Receivable Agreement will vary, we expect that the payments that we will be required to make under the Tax Receivable Agreement will be significant.
-Any payments made by us under the Tax Receivable Agreement will generally reduce the amount of overall cash flows that might have otherwise been available to us or to TWM LLC.
+Any payments made by us under the Tax Receivable Agreement will be significant.
+Any payments made by us under the Tax Receivable Agreement will of overall cash flows that might have otherwise been available to us or to TWM LLC.
 These payments will offset some of the tax benefits that we expect to realize as a result of the ownership structure of TWM LLC.
 To the extent that we are unable to make payments under the Tax Receivable Agreement for any reason, the unpaid amounts generally will be deferred and will accrue interest until paid by us.